Digby, Lincolnshire

 Digby is a small village and civil parish in the district of North Kesteven, Lincolnshire, England.
-The village is in the vale of the Digby Beck watercourse, 6 mi north from the town of Sleaford and 12 mi south from the city and county town of Lincoln.
+The village is in the vale of the Digby Beck watercourse, 6 mi north from the town of Sleaford and 12 mi south from Lincoln city centre.
 The village has a population of about 574, increasing to 621 at the 2011 census, and a parish council.

 Etymology

 The name Digby is of Old English (dic "dyke, ditch") and Old Norse (býr "farm, settlement") origin.

 History and landmarks

 A Neolithic partly polished axe was found in Digby.